jprichardson/node-fs-extra/README.md

 `fs-extra` adds file system methods that aren't included in the native `fs` module.
 It is a drop in replacement for `fs`.

+**NOTE (2016-01-13):** Node v0.10 will be unsupported AFTER Ubuntu LTS releases their next version AND [Amazon Lambda upgrades](http://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html) its Node.js runtime from v0.10.
+I anticipate this will happen around April 2016.
+Please prepare accordingly.
+After this, we'll make a strong push for a 1.0.0 release.

 Why?